 Astrological research has a short and undignified history.
 The short history is that, until recently, there has been no research done.
 There are cases that are cited by astrologers and skeptics that illustrate some isolated experiments, but when compared to the volume of research into subjects such as physics or medicine, there has been ZERO hours of astrological research done since it was denied entry to the French Academy of Sciences in December 1666.
 The outcome of this is that astrology has not changed since 1666.

-Back in 1666, medicine looked a lot like astrology (by this I mean both looked a lot like primitive superstitions) and both subjects were allied with other better established endeavors.
+Back in 1666, medicine looked a lot like astrology (by this I mean both subjects looked, from our privileged vantage point, a lot like primitive superstitions) and both subjects were allied with other better-established endeavors.
 Medicine was closely associated with surgery and astrology was aligned with astronomy.
 While surgery was relatively advanced in the 1660s, general medicine was overshadowed by ancient superstitions and questionable practices.
 The diarist Samuel Pepys reported being operated on to remove a bladder stone 'the size of a tennis ball' in 1658, but eight years later the same surgeon is reported to be 'bleeding' his patient.

 It was quite easy to admit astronomy and reject astrology because the former was practical and observational and the latter mysterious and questionable.
 On the other hand, while medicine was largely based on the same ideas as astrology, it was much more difficult to separate from surgery and both medicine and surgery were admitted along with mathematics, mechanics, astronomy, physics, chemistry, mineralogy, botany, agriculture, anatomy and zoology.